skadauke/rwb-train/README.md

 sudo apt install docker-ce docker-ce-cli containerd.io
 ```

-10. Set up the rwb-train container.
-Substitute <license> with your RSP license.
-You should modify the following options:
+13. Set up the `rwb-train` container.

+Substitute `<license>` with your RSP license.

+You should modify the following options to the `docker run` command:

 - `USER_PREFIX`: the left side of the name you want for your users to have, e.g. `rmed`.
 - `GH_REPO`: The GitHub repository with the training materials (exercises, solutions)
 - `R_PACKAGES`: Additional R packages you would like to install
 - `N_USERS`: The number of user accounts you want to create.
-Note: the first 10 user accounts (001-010) should be reserved for instructors and TAs - these accounts will have `sudo` privileges inside the container, which can be useful for troubleshooting.
+Note: the first 10 user accounts (001-010) should be reserved for instructors - these accounts will have `sudo` privileges inside the container, which can be useful for troubleshooting.
 - `PW_SEED`: The random seed for generating user passwords.
 You must supply this to generate reproducible passwords.

 ```bash